 TIFF Filmmaker Lab is a talent development programme that takes place during the Toronto International Film Festival in September.

 Each year, 20 Canadian and international directors receive an exceptional professional development experience, and an introduction to the global community of filmmaking.
-Over a four-day period, participants have the opportunity to interact with and learn from internationally acclaimed filmmakers and guests.
+Over a five-day period, participants have the opportunity to interact with and learn from internationally acclaimed filmmakers and guests.

 Omolola Ajao is a Nigerian-Canadian playwright and filmmaker.
 Existing in the realm of Black realism and magical Black realism, her priority in filmmaking and playwriting is to create Black interiority and complex emotionality, carefully presenting the specific lives of people she knows and creates.
 Her first film, Prodigal, documented three young African women on their burgeoning conceptions of home and was screened nationally.
 Her second film, YYZ, was acquired by CBC Gem and won a Canadian Screen Award.
 Her third film, Fufu, is currently on the festival circuit.
 Revelations, in development, is her first feature film.